 She hunted in the woods with his reliable hunting dogs and a host of nymphs.
-Actaeon was the son of Aristeo and Autonoe but was raised by the centaur Chiron who taught him the techniques of hunting.
+Actaeon was the son of Aristeo and Autonoe but was raised by the centaur Chiron who taught him hunting techniques.
 According to the main version of this myth, which is the most widespread and well-known one, on a particularly hot day, the Goddess Artemis decided to cool off with her Nymphs in a lake in the shadow of the Gargafia forest.

 Actaeon was in the middle of a hunting trip.
 He was chasing a wild boar with his hounds when he found himself in front of a pond.
-There, he saw the goddess Artemis and her naked handmaids taking a bath.
+He saw the goddess Artemis and her naked handmaids taking a bath there.
 When Artemis noticed Actaeon’s gaze, angry and red with shame for having been exposed to the judgment of a mortal and not having bow and arrow at hand, she decided to throw water on him, transforming him into a young deer.

 At first, Actaeon did not even realize what had happened to him but when he reached a pool of water, he looked at himself and learned of the spell.
 Meanwhile, his 50 dogs caught up with him and not having recognized their master, they pounced on him and tore him to pieces.
 Artemis is the Greek version of the Roman goddess Diana.

 Daal is the Georgian goddess.
-She is a hunting goddess who is also a patron of deers and other horned animals of the forest.
+She is a hunting goddess and a patron of the forest’s deers and other horned animals.
 She is often represented as a beautiful naked woman who lives in the wild and can even shapeshift into one of her favorite animals.

 Legends have it that Daal would defend her beloved horned animals at all costs and, in some cases, some hunters even died because they marked animals or captured them.
 But it’s not that she hated hunters, not at all.
 She only wanted them to be as respectful as they could to animals, and she was very keen to receive some offerings in her name to bless hunters with amazing gifts.